-Barbara Duffield, Policy Director, began her involvement in homeless issues in 1990 as a tutor for homeless children in Washington, DC.
+Barbara Duffield, Director of Policy and Programs, began her involvement in homeless issues in 1990 as a tutor for homeless children in Washington, DC.
 She subsequently joined the National Coalition for the Homeless (NCH) and served as Director of Education for NCH from 1994-2003, working closely with educators, service providers, federal agencies and Congressional offices to strengthen policy and practice on children’s issues.
 Barbara has conducted hundreds of trainings around the United States for school districts, community organizations, and local, state, and national groups to assist in the implementation of the McKinney-Vento Act.
 She is a frequently-quoted source in print media, and has appeared on television and radio news programs to discuss issues relating to homeless children.
 In addition, she has published several academic articles on policy and advocacy issues relating to the education of homeless children and youth.
 She is co-author of Educating Children Without Housing, published by the American Bar Association.'In addition to her work with NAEHCY and NCH, Barbara is a founding and continuing Advisory Committee member for the LeTendre Education Fund for Homeless Children, which provides scholarships for homeless and formerly homeless young people who wish to pursue post-secondary education.

 Barbara Duffield was born and raised in Michigan, and she received her Bachelor's degree summa cum laude in Political Science from the University of Michigan.

 Creating Order, LLC, is the Business Management partner for NAEHCY.
 An organization dedicated to non-profit management, Creating Order has over 20 years of non-profit experience, and has partnered with NAEHCY since 2002.
 Based out of Minneapolis, MN, Creating Order manages NAEHCY's association and conference logistics, and handles necessary management tasks, allowing the Board and other Professional Staff to concentrate on the really important matters at hand.
 Amy Beckham is a partner at The Sapphyre Group, and the current NAEHCY Account Executive at Creating Order, with 13 years of non-profit management experience and 20 years of event management under her belt.
 In addition to Amy's top-notch service, NAEHCY benefits from the full support of other Creating Order staff.